Toni500github/customfetch/README.md

  For auto coloring, depending on the ascii logo colors, use `${auto}`.\
  They can be used for different colors too.
 So for getting the 2nd color of the ascii logo,\
  use `${auto2}`, for the 4th one use `${auto4}` and so on.\
- If you're in GUI mode and the source path is an image, all the auto colors will be the same colors as distro ascii art.
+ If you're using the GUI app and the source path is an image, all the auto colors will be the same colors as the distro ascii art.

 * **The Percentage tag (`$%%`)** is used for displaying the percentage between 2 numbers.\
   It **Must** contain a comma for separating the 2.
 They can be either be taken from a tag or it put yourself.\